A few things will happen immediately after the connection is established.

 Whether you're installing system updates or working your way out of a system hang, RIM has got you covered during the reboot process.
 Selecting the "Reboot and Reconnect" option off the RIM menu will allow you to either perform a graceful reboot or an emergency reboot, depending on what state the computer is in.
 While the computer is rebooting, RIM will inform you that reconnection attempts are being made.

 Note that if the computer is rebooted by a software installation or manually rebooted in the usual way, you will be asked if you wish to reconnect the session.
+Of further note is that in either case, Mac targets will only reconnect once the user logs in.
+This is due to the fact that RIM cannot start automatically on the login screen due to platform limitations, most notably FileVault disk encryption.

 There are a few ways to configure machines for unattended access.